Kawasaki Ki-61: Operational history

 The Ki-61 looked so different from the usual radial-engined Japanese fighters that the Allies at first believed it to be of German or Italian origin, possibly a license-built Messerschmitt Bf 109.
 The first Ki-61 seen by Allied aircrew had been misidentified as a Bf 109 by USAAF Capt.
 C. Ross Greening during the Doolittle Raid.
 In early reports, when it was thought to have been a German fighter, the Ki-61 had been code-named "Mike".
 The final, and better known code name adopted was "Tony", because the Ki-61 looked like an Italian aircraft.

 The new Ki-61 Hien fighters entered service with a special training unit, the 23rd Chutai, and entered combat for the first time in early 1943, during the New Guinea campaign.
 The first Sentai (Air Group/Wing) fully equipped with the Hien was the 68th in Wewak, New Guinea, followed by the 78th Sentai stationed at Rabaul.
 Both units were sent into a difficult theatre where jungles and adverse weather conditions, coupled with a lack of spares, quickly undermined the efficiency of both men and machines.
 Because the Ki-61 was so new, and had been rushed into service, it inevitably suffered from teething problems.
 Almost all of the modern Japanese aircraft engines, especially the Ki-61's liquid-cooled engines, suffered a disastrous series of failures and ongoing problems, which resulted in the obsolescent Ki-43 still forming the bulk of the JAAF's fighter capability.

 Initially, this campaign went successfully for the Japanese Army Air Force (JAAF), but when the Allies re-organized and enhanced the combat capabilities of their air forces, they gained the upper hand against the JAAF.
 High non-combat losses were also experienced by the Japanese during this campaign.
 For example, while in transit between Truk and Rabaul, the 78th lost 18 of its 30 Ki-61s.
+The finicky Ha-40 engine could not be overhauled in the theatre, instead they had to be shipped to the nearest service depot in Halmahera, in eastern Indonesia.